DC Drug Crime Trials in Federal Court

 However, that is not the case in all local courts.
 For example, in Maryland or Virginia state court, cases typically proceed to a district court first.
 A person can have a trial in district court and if they lose, by right, they have the opportunity to have a new trial in circuit court.
-That is not the case in federal court or in local court in the District of Columbia.
+That is not the case in federal court or in a local court in the District of Columbia.

-Usually, the case is not resolved on the first court date in local court.
-Unless the government makes the decision to not pursue a prosecution in local court, then the case can be resolved on the first day.
+Usually, the case is not resolved on the first court date in a local court.
+Unless the government makes the decision to not pursue a prosecution in a local court, then the case can be resolved on the first day.
 Other than that, cases are not resolved on the first court date.

 The typical length of federal drug cases is at least one year in federal court in the District of Columbia, and Maryland is pretty much the same.
 Cases proceed more quickly in the Eastern District of Virginia where judges consider speed a positive quality in developing a case.
 They may push the case to trial or resolution without trial within 70 days.
 It can be a difficult, challenging way to practice and litigate the case.